javiergarciamolina/selfie-background-removal/README.md

 * Downloaded the AISegment.com Matting Human dataset, which consists of approximately 34 thousand pictures of mid-upper body selfies and their respective masks.
 * Tried a couple U-net-like architectures and selected the best, achieving a 0.994 IoU on the test set.
+* Built an algorithm that corrects the orientation of the image.
 * Built a web app using Streamlit so that anyone can use the model to remove the background from their selfies.

 ## Main technologies used: